Skip to navigation menu Skip to content

 • What causes clefting?

-Most (60%) cleft lips and palates are not linked with anything that happens during or after pregnancy.
+Most cleft lips and palates (60%) are not linked with anything that happens during pregnancy.
 A few of the exceptions are:

 • Exposure to the drug phenytoin (Dilantin) during pregnancy: makes cleft lip 10 times more likely